 Q: Can you tell us about who you are and what your blog, Social Vignerons, is about?

 I’m a qualified winemaker from France turned into a wine blogger, brand ambassador, and, as many would probably consider me: a bit of social media nerd.

 Social Vignerons is about sharing passion and knowledge around wine in a relaxed, often approachable way.

-From my experiences making wine around the world, I have learnt that there is an enormous amount of passion, hard work, and also science going into making wine.
-Most vignerons (French word for wine grower) spend their entire life working incredibly hard trying to understand their land and vines, and aiming at making better wine each vintage.
+From my experiences making wine around the world, I have learned that there is an enormous amount of passion, hard work, and also science going into making wine.
+Most vignerons (the French word for winegrower) spend their entire life working incredibly hard trying to understand their land and vines, and aiming at making better wine each vintage.
 Many of them get very good at it.
-What most don’t do so well however, at least in Europe, is communicating about their passion and work, and broadcast their positive message to the world, especially using social media which is where most wine drinkers are these days.
+What most don’t do so well, however, at least in Europe, is communicating about their passion and work, and broadcast their positive message to the world, especially using social media which is where most wine drinkers are these days.

 So, SV broadly aims at being an outlet for passionate wine people to share what they know, and their positive energy around wine.